 QSIGWP Quick Silver vs QSI Quick Silver

-The Bounty Hunter QSI Quick Silver metal detector is about $30 cheaper than the QSIGWP, and I would recommend going with the QSI over the QSIGWP for beginning detectorists.
+The Bounty Hunter QSI Quick Silver is about $30 cheaper than the QSIGWP, and I would recommend going with the QSI over the QSIGWP for beginning detectorists.
 The detectors offer the same features – the difference is that the QSIGWP comes with a pinpointer.